The best classic crime novels

 A motive.
 A crime.
 Secrets.
 Lies.
 Suspects.
 The twists and turns.
 We all know the makings of a good crime novel, but what elevates 'good' to 'classic'?
 We've listed some of our favourite classic crime books for those looking to get lost in mystery.

-If you're after more current crime fiction books, that haven't yet reached 'classic' status, we've also got you covered.
+If you're after more current crime fiction books, we've also got you covered.

 The Daughter of Time